getcarlos22/qa-auto-test/README.md

 The published APIs represent a github application where user can get his information , search through all public code repositories and post a comment to an existing user gists.

+This repo runs these api tests for every code commit and you can see the latest test jobs status [test job status](https://gitlab.com/vamsi-darbhamulla/restassured-serenitybdd-junit-cucumber/-/jobs)

 ## Dependencies Versions <br>
 Tests are written using a combination of Java, SerenityBDD, RestAssured, Cucumber, Junit & Maven. <br>
 Java - JDK11 <br>